ayohana/help-queue/README.md

 * React components accept properties (known as **props**) passed down from a parent.
 Because React components are functions, these props are actually just a special kind of argument.

 * **Props Are Read-Only.** React components aren't just functions - they are _pure functions_.
 As we know from our functional programming week, pure functions don't have side effects and don't alter state.
 We need to follow these same rules when we are working with props.
 We will **never alter the value of props** because this would alter the state of our application and break a cardinal rule of pure functions: no side effects.
 For that reason, it's very important to remember that **props are read-only.**

+* Use extreme caution when using external stylesheets with React.
+Here are the suggested guidelines:

+  * If your application will have any global style rules, put them in `index.css`.
+  * If you plan to use stylesheets for individual components (_which we don't recommend_), make sure that classes and ids very specifically to pinpoint elements in that component.
+  * Some animations and pseudo class selectors (like `hover`) can't be implemented with recommended practices like CSS objects - so stylesheets may be an acceptable option in these use cases.

 <details>